novoda/merlin/README.md

 }
 ```

+### Optional steps

+**Note:** these steps should _not_ be necessary as the Manifest Merger should be taking care of this for you!

-You'll need to add a few things to your `AndroidManifest.xml`:
+If for some reason your app's manifest doesn't end up containing the required entries, and you encounter issues, you might need to manually add a few things to your `AndroidManifest.xml`:

- 1. These permissions (if you don't already have them)
+ 1. These permissions:

     ```xml
     <uses-permission android:name="android.permission.INTERNET" />
     <uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />
     ```

- 2. This service
+ 2. This service:

     ```xml
     <service